 UK immigration laws determine who can enter the UK, who can stay and what they are permitted to do while they are here.
 This body of law is vast, disparate, complex and subject to frequent change.
-Since 201o, more than 5,700 changes have been made to UK immigration rules according to the Guardian.

 The current body of law comprises the Immigration Rules, extensive case law as well as primary legislation: